Jamie DeWolf

 Jamie DeWolf (born October 28, 1977) is an American slam poet, film director, writer, spoken word artist, and circus ringmaster from Oakland, California.

-DeWolf is known for his career as a slam poetry champion, his award-winning films for the Youth Speaks Bigger Picture Project, live tours with the performance trio The Suicide Kings, hosting the monthly variety show Tourettes Without Regrets in Oakland, and for his work as a producer and performer on NPR's Snap Judgment.
+DeWolf is known for his career as a slam poetry champion, his award-winning films for the Youth Speaks Bigger Picture Project, live tours with the performance trio The Suicide Kings, hosting the monthly variety show The Ruckus Revival (formerly known as Tourettes Without Regrets) in Oakland, and for his work as a producer and performer on NPR's Snap Judgment.
 DeWolf has appeared on HBO's Def Poetry, 60 Minutes, UPN, Inside Edition, and CBS.
 He directed, wrote, and starred in the feature film Smoked.
 The Movie (2012).

 He is the great-grandson of author and Scientology founder L. Ron Hubbard and an outspoken critic of the Church of Scientology.
 In 2000 he hosted the first ever anti-Scientology summit in Clearwater, Florida.
 He was named one of the "Top 25 People Crippling Scientology" by The Village Voice in 2011.

 Early life

 DeWolf was born in Eureka, California.
 Raised Baptist, DeWolf was a "hardcore Christian kid" who hoped to become a minister.
 At the age of six, his pastor handed him a book titled The Kingdom of the Cults.
 It referred to contemporary religious movements, one of which stuck out: Scientology, founded to his surprise by his own great-grandfather, L. Ron Hubbard.
 Since that point, DeWolf became fascinated with his ancestor's legacy, reading his books, and citing Hubbard's legacy as his inspiration to become an artist.
-"I remember idolizing L. Ron as a kid, and I remember asking my mom all the time why couldn't I meet him," admits DeWolf.
+"I remember idolizing L. Ron as a kid, and I remember asking my mom all the time why couldn't I meet him", admits DeWolf.
 "I didn't know at that point that he had created a religion, I just knew when I went into a bookstore I could find books by him—he was evidence to me that you could be a writer simply by your will alone.
 Outside of this man running this crazy church and brainwashing millions of people, at the same time he was just another family member."